dankras/mixmosa-anonymized-data/README.md

  There are two tables I'd recommend you start with:
  1. `user_features` describes the participants: age, gender, sexual orientation, IQ, personality, physical attractiveness, etc.
  2. `interactions` describes the outcomes of each date: did the male like the female? did the female like the male?

+ Data was collected by running in-person speed dating events.
+Each date lasted 8 minutes.

  ## Tables
  1. `users`: people that created an account in the Mixmosa app